-This provision must be included in all subawards and contracts, under which this award will finance international air transportation.
+This provision must be included in all subawards and contracts under which this award will finance international air transportation.

-RAA6.
+RAA9.
 OCEAN SHIPMENT OF GOODS (JUNE 2012)

-APPLICABILITY: This provision is only applicable for awards in which the recipient contracts for ocean transportation for goods purchased or financed with USAID funds and such goods are listed in or as milestones.
+APPLICABILITY: This provision is applicable for awards and subawards for which the recipient contracts for ocean transportation for goods purchased or financed with USAID funds.
 In accordance with 22 CFR 228.21, ocean transportation shipments are subject to the provisions of 46 CFR Part 381.